jsogarro/artOfCode/week2/problemSet2.md

 Please submit your completed problem set through Github using the instructions we will cover in class this week.
 The deadline to submit your answers to this problem set is **Monday January 25th at 6:30 PM**.

 ## Coding Exercises
 1) Write a Player constructor function that has username, score and highScore properties.
-Add an updateScore method that will increment a player's score when called and update the highScore property of the score is greater than the current high score.
+Add an updateScore method that will increment a player's score when called and update the highScore property if the score is greater than the current high score.

 2) Add a gameOver method to your Player class that will reset the user's score.